-In 2022/23, there were 11 audits completed.
-Two received 'Substantial' assurance, five received 'Moderate' assurance and four received a 'Limited' opinion.
+n 2023/24, there were 14 audits completed.
+Five received 'Substantial' assurance, five received 'Moderate' assurance and four received a 'Limited' opinion.

-Of the 14 strategic audits conducted in 2023/24, five received 'Substantial' assurance, five received a 'Moderate' assurance and four received a 'Limited' opinion.
+Of the 12 strategic audits conducted in 2024/25, five received 'Substantial' assurance, two received a 'Moderate' assurance, four received a 'Limited' opinion and one received an 'Unsatisfactory' assurance.